ARMmbed/reference-design-RD1168/Documentation/RD1168_README.md

 The current version of the Reference Application uses: Mbed OS v5.9.5 and Mbed Cloud Client v1.3.3.

+Note: references to Mbed Cloud and Pelion Device Managament are interchangeable.
+For example: “Mbed Cloud Client enables the device to communicate with Pelion Device Management” and “Mbed Cloud Client enables the device to communicate with Mbed Cloud” have the same meaning.
+In later versions we will remove references to Mbed Cloud inline with branding guidelines.

 # Pre-requisites:
 1. Hardware:
     * RD1168 based board or platform (the application was developed and tested using the Example Implemenation Hardware - MCB/MTB